dimijimz/First-SaaS-Project/README.md

     ]
   }
   ```
-  Response: Returns a placeholder message. *Requires JWT auth in header.*
+  Response: Returns a placeholder message.
+  *Requires JWT auth in header.*

 ---

   ## Testing Your API
+  You can test your endpoints using:
+  1. Thunder Client
+  2. Postman
+  3. cURL

+---

+## Roadmap & Future Enhancements
+- **Frontend Development:** Build a modern, responsive UI using React.
+- **Advanced AI Models:** Enhance demand forecasting with real-world data and improved machine learning models.
+- **Mapping Integration:** Fully implement route Optimization using Google Maps.
+- **Notification & Payment Integration:** Add support for Twilio/SendGrid and Stripe/Square to streamline operations.
+- **User Feedback:** Iterate based on early user testing and real-world use cases.

+---

+##